MuratcanLaloglu/UNet-Segmentation-Model-Training/README.md

 ## Results

 The best model checkpoint and training logs can be found in the specified directory.
-The validation loss and training loss are printed during the training process.
+The validation loss and training loss are printed during the training process. plotting is done while training, and saved inside the `plot_images` folder.
+Look at this while training to determine when to stop the training.

 ## Acknowledgments